 Geographic Information System (GIS) software is designed to analyze, display, manage, store, and retrieve all kinds of spatial and geographic data.
 The system enables you to produce maps and graphs of geographic info for presentation and analysis.Show more This makes it a useful application to visualize spatial data and to create decision support solutions that your organization can utilize.
 GIS software is leveraged in a wide range of industries including insurance, manufacturing, banking, supply chain, retail, real estate, media, and entertainment.
 For instance, retail businesses use this system to find the best locations for their outlets.
-Start by checking our leader Bridge, and other recommended solutions in this category.Show less
+Start by checking our leader ArcGIS, and other recommended solutions in this category.Show less

 GIS software helps to visualize spatial and geographic data and enables you to create easy-to-understand charts and graphs.
 Therefore, it finds use in a wide range of industries.
 However, it can be confusing to select the best GIS software for your specific business needs from the plethora of desktop and cloud-based applications out there.
-We help you make the right selection by giving you pointers on the key features and benefits to look for.
+We help you do knowledgeable comparisons and make the right selection by giving you pointers on the key features and benefits to look for.

 The best GIS software vendors offer a free trial to enable you to get acquainted with the software’s tools and find out if they match your needs.
 Therefore, do your homework and shortlist suitable solutions in this category.
 On our part, we recommend you try out ArcGIS, SuperGIS Desktop, Simple GIS Client, Bentley Map, and Maptitude.

 Geographic information tools are used by government agencies, businesses in many industries, land use planners, health organizations, environmental scientists, research institutions, communities, indigenous people, and others.

 Geographic information tools can be classified into the following types: